WE HAVE FOOD ENOUGH!

 You decide this for the rest of the article.

-We have eggs, flour, butter and sugar.
+We have eggs, flour, butter, and sugar.
 Let's make a beautiful cake from these ingredients.
-You can eat 5 people and have a satisfying taste.
-But these 5 people increase day by day and our materials are limited.
+You can feed five people and have a satisfying taste.
+But these five people increase day by day, and our materials are limited.
 What can we do?
-For example, we can reduce the egg, but the cake will not high volume as before.
-We can reduce the oil, this time it will not taste good enough, or the cake will start sticking.
-But what if we understand the basic functions of the ingredients in egg and oil and use them by separating them?
+For example, we can reduce the egg, but the cake will not have the same volume as before.
+We can reduce the oil, but this time it will not taste good enough, or the cake will start sticking.
+But what if we understood the basic functions of the ingredients in eggs and oil and used them by separating them?
 For example, when we obtain emulsifiers from fatty acids and use them at low dosages like 5 or 1 per thousand, we can remove the egg from the recipe.
-Imagine what a huge savings this is.
-You can make the cake in the same image and taste with less material, by also reducing the use of resources considerably.
-Like all other engineering, food engineering provides more production with less resources.
+Imagine what a huge savings this is!
+You can make the cake in the same image and taste with less material by also reducing the use of resources considerably.
+Like all other engineering disciplines, food engineering provides more production with fewer resources.

 What about the additives?
-There is a big pollution of information here.
-Consumers should read the contents of every packed food they buy, but without thinking that they all come from a synthetic - that is, non-natural source.
-Because, as we have explained in our other articles, most of the materials that enter food as thickeners and emulsifiers are obtained from oils, fruit peels and fibers.
+There is a lot of incorrect information here.
+Consumers should read the contents of every packed food they buy, but without thinking that they all come from a synthetic, i.e., non-natural source.
+Because, as we have explained in our other articles, most of the materials that enter food as thickeners and emulsifiers are obtained from oils, fruit peels, and fibers.

 Now, we see that organic aisles are growing in the market.
-As food science and technology progresses, we will see that these products are more accessible and cheaper as the demand of these products increases.
+As food science and technology progress, we will see that these products become more accessible and cheaper as demand for them increases.
 In addition, we can prevent the waste of food, which is one of the biggest problems of today, by using science.
-Our demand should be cheaper and more accessible products produced with healthier inputs rather than consuming more food.
+Our demand should be for cheaper and more accessible products produced with healthier inputs, rather than consuming more food.
 Food science has the power to do this.
-Thus, we are not suprised at how hunger and obesity problems are exist together.
+Thus, we are not surprised at how hunger and obesity problems exist together.
 Because there is enough food for all of us!